krugozor/database

 // this expression will not be executed, an exception will be thrown:

-// attempt to specify a value of type "integer" for placeholder of type "double" in query template "SELECT ?i"
+// attempt to specify a value of type "double" for placeholder of type "integer" in query template "SELECT ?i"

 $db->query('SELECT ?i', 55.5);

-• Mysql::MODE_TRANSFORM — argument conversion mode to placeholder type when placeholder type and argument type do not match.
-The Mysql::MODE_TRANSFORM mode is set by default and is a "tolerant" mode - if the placeholder type and the argument type do not match, it does not throw an exception, but tryes to convert the argument to the desired placeholder type using the PHP language itself.
-By the way, I, as the author of the library, always use this particular mode, I have never used strict mode (Mysql::MODE_STRICT) in real work, but perhaps you will need it specifically.
+• Mysql::MODE_TRANSFORM — mode for converting the argument to the placeholder type when the placeholder type and argument type don't match.
+The Mysql::MODE_TRANSFORM mode is set by default and is a "tolerant" mode — when the placeholder type and argument type don't match, it doesn't throw an exception, but tries to convert the argument to the required placeholder type using PHP itself.
+By the way, I, as the library author, always use this particular mode; I've never used strict mode (Mysql::MODE_STRICT) in real work, but perhaps you specifically will need it.

 • bool TRUE is converted to int(1), FALSE is converted to int(0)